hungcq/knowledge-repo/language/english-grammar-in-use-intermediate.md

 - Describe temporary situations (eg I’m living with some friends until I find a place of my own.)
 - Describe a change that has started to happen.
   Related verbs: getting, becoming changing, improving, starting, beginning increasing, rising, falling, growing
+- Talk about that is already decided and arranged to do in the future
+- Talk about sth just before you start to do it.
+Usually used with words of movement (eg go/come/leave).
 #### Other cases
 - Use with today/this week/this year/these days...
 - always doing something = do it too often or more often than normal (eg always looking at the phone)